JianWangUCD/JavaFX-RaceGame/README.md

-# COMP20300 JavaFX Project - Simon’s Race
+# JavaFX Project - Race Game

-## Student Name:

-Jian Wang

-## Student ID:

-21213011

 ## How to run the game